emerald-dao/beginner-cadence-course/chapter2/day2/README.md

 Now that we've set up our contract, let's go back to our transaction.
 First, let's make sure to `import` our HelloWorld contract, like so: `import HelloWorld from 0x01`.
 Then, we must decide: where do we want to call `changeGreeting`?
 In the `prepare` phase, or the `execute` phase?
 The answer is the `execute` phase because we are not accessing any data in the account.
 We are just changing some data in the smart contract.

-We can do that by adding this line in the `execute` phase: `HelloWorld.changeGreeting(newGreeting: newGreeting)`.
-You will notice we get an error that `newGreeting` isn't defined, which makes sense, because we aren't getting it from anywhere.
+We can do that by adding this line in the `execute` phase: `HelloWorld.changeGreeting(newGreeting: myNewGreeting)`.
+You will notice we get an error that `myNewGreeting` isn't defined, which makes sense, because we aren't getting it from anywhere.
 So let's add a parameter called `myNewGreeting` to our transaction so we can pass in a value for a new greeting.
 We can do that like so:

 ```cadence
 import HelloWorld from 0x01